 ASU News interview with SPRI's Nicole Darnall

 ASU News interviewed SPRI co-founder, Nicole Darnall, about her upcoming appointment with the U.S. General Services Administration's (GSA) inaugural Acquisition Policy Federal Advisory Committee.
-Darnall also discusses why sustainable purchasing
+Darnall also discusses why sustainable purchasing is

-New SPRI article published in Journal of Cleaner Production: a framework for understanding sustainable public purchasing
+New SPRI article published in Journal of Cleaner Production: A framework for understanding sustainable public purchasing

 As governments worldwide have begun embracing Sustainable Public Purchasing (SPP), researchers note that we lack a broader conceptual framework that articulates the motivations for public organizations to adopt SPP.
-SPRI

 U.S. GSA holds first Acquisition Policy Federal Advisory Committee including SPRI co-founder as one of 28 members

 Nicole Darnall, SPRI's director and co-founder, is one of 28 members selected for GSA inaugural Acquisition Policy Federal Advisory Committee.
-In this AZ Central article, Joan Meiners interviewed Darnall following the
+In this AZ Central article, Joan Meiners interviewed Darnall following the committee's first meeting.

 SPRI's co-founder interviewed by AZ Central for nation's first sustainable purchasing committee

 Joan Meiners from Arizona Republic interviewed SPRI co-founder Nicole Darnall about her appointment with the U.S. General Services Administration's (GSA) inaugural Acquisition Policy Federal Advisory Committee.
-This committee will include

 SPRI researchers win NSF award to study the future or work in sustainable public procurement

 As the public sector constitutes the single largest marketplace across the globe, accounting for 24% of U.S. GDP, it imparts significant sustainability consequences, affecting environmental, social, and economic outcomes.
-The

 Local government presentations by SPRI

 In March 2022, SPRI faculty presented at the Utah Sustainable Purchasing Summit hosted by Utah Resource Stewardship.
-The State of Utah is seeking to amplify its focus on sustainable purchasing
+The State of Utah is seeking to amplify its focus on sustainable purchasing and invited SPRI to discuss different approaches to its ~100 summit attendees.

 Public Management Research Conference paper presentation